 Family violence is everyone’s business

-The Family and Domestic Violence Response Team in Geraldton work alongside local police authorities and child protection workers to help high-risk women and children who have reported incidents of domestic and family violence transition to safety.
+Our Family and Domestic Violence Coordinated Response Team in Geraldton, funded by the Western Australian Government, works alongside local police authorities and child protection workers to help high-risk women and children who have reported incidents of domestic and family violence transition to safety.

-Rebecca Patterson provides a Coordinated Response Service as part of the team at Geraldton helping vulnerable women find safety.
+Rebecca Patterson provides a Coordinated Response Service as part of the team, helping vulnerable women find safety.

 Growing up in the Midwest Region, Rebecca says she was disheartened and shocked to learn the high rates of domestic and family violence in her community.
 Since completing a Diploma in Community Services, Youth Work and Counselling, she has been motivated to reach out and support the vulnerable members of her community.